Jul 27th, 2021

 What causes anxiety?

 Anxiety can be attributed to a combination of factors, including a person’s genetic makeup and their environment, according to the National Alliance on Mental Illness.
-While evidence supports anxiety can be passed down through generations, a traumatic event can also lead to development of an anxiety disorder.
+While evidence suggests that anxiety can be passed down through generations, a traumatic event can also lead to development of an anxiety disorder.

 What treatment is available for anxiety?